About the Illinois Practice Tests

 All questions are taken from the handbook “Rules of the Road”.

-You are not allowed to use books, cell phones or other wireless devices during the test.
+You are not allowed to use any books, paper, cell phones or other wireless devices during the test.

 Any applicant observed in a situation that could be considered suspicious during the test will be warned.
-If you are found cheating, you will fail that portion of the exam and prohibited from retaking the test for 30 days.
+If you are found cheating, you will fail that portion of the exam.
+You must also wait 30 days before you can take on the test again.

 Taking the exam for another person is a criminal offense may result in a fine and minimum seven days in jail.